Lyanna Stark by Marcos Feittosa ©

 - See also: Images of Lyanna Stark

-Lyanna is described by most people as beautiful.
-Though maester Yandel describes her as "a wild and boyish young thing with none of the Princess Elia's delicate beauty", Kevan Lannister recalls Lyanna having a "wild beauty" about her.
-According to her brother Eddard, Lyanna had been a child-woman of surpasing loveliness.
+Lyanna is described by a couple of people as beautiful.
+Though Maester Yandel describes her as "a wild and boyish young thing with none of the Princess Elia's delicate beauty", Kevan Lannister recalls Lyanna having a "wild beauty" about her.
+According to her brother Eddard Stark, Lyanna had been a child-woman of surpassing loveliness.
 She was slim of frame.
-Arya Stark, with her brown hair, long face and grey eyes, resembles Lyanna in appearance, according to Eddard Stark.
+Arya Stark, with her brown hair, long face and grey eyes, resembles Lyanna in appearance, according to Eddard.
 Margaery Tyrell, also brown of hair, is believed by some to resemble Lyanna, though Eddard disagrees.

 According to Eddard Lyanna had a touch of wildness to her, which was described as "the wolf blood" by her father, Rickard Stark.
 Eddard compares her to his tomboyish daughter Arya in personality, adding that Lyanna probably would have carried a sword if their father had allowed it.
 Lyanna was strong of will.
-While Robert Baratheon, who had been deeply infatuated with Lyanna and remains very much in love with her memory over fifteen years after her death to the point of causing major strain in his marriage to Cersei Lannister, believes Lyanna would never have publicly opposed him the way Cersei does.
-However, according to Eddard, Robert never really knew Lyanna.
-He says that Robert saw only Lyanna's beauty, and never "the iron underneath".
-Lyanna may have been considerably less enthusiastic about the marriage than Robert was, as she commented to Ned that Robert's love for her would not prevent him from being unfaithful after their marriage.
+While Robert Baratheon, who had been deeply infatuated with Lyanna and remains very much in love with her memory over fifteen years after her death to the point of causing major strain in his marriage to Cersei Lannister, believes Lyanna would never have publicly shamed him the way Cersei does.
+Lyanna seems to have been considerably less enthusiastic about the marriage than Robert was, as she commented to Ned that Robert's love for her would not prevent him from being unfaithful after their marriage.

 Lyanna's brother Eddard was fostered at the Eyrie by Lord Jon Arryn since the age of eight, where he befriended his fellow ward Robert Baratheon.
 Eddard brought Robert's suit to Winterfell, and Rickard agreed to betroth his daughter to the young Lord of Storm's End.
 However, that night Lyanna confided to Eddard that she believed Robert would never be able to keep to one bed.
 She had heard that Robert had an illegitimate daughter in the Vale, which Eddard could not deny.
 He attempted to persuade her that what Robert had done before their betrothal was insignificant and that he would love her, but Lyanna informed him that love could not change a man's nature.